PrestaShop/docs/src/content/1.7/modules/creation/enabling-auto-update.md

 {{% callout %}}
 ##### Script name

-You can name your scripts however you like, as long as it ends up with a dash (`-`) followed by the version number.
+You can name your script however you like, as long as it ends up with a dash (`-`) followed by the version number.

 Although we suggest using `upgrade-x.y.z.php`, the following formats are also correct: